Call 1300 24 23 22 Monday to Friday 9 am - 4.30 pm in each State and Territory

 Fathers support resources & helpline

 For additional support, your GP can be a great first step when discussing mental health.
 A GP can assess your symptoms and refer you accordingly for support.
+Men experiencing PPD can seek help from their doctor or primary care provider, who can offer support and discuss treatment options like therapy, support groups, or medication.

 Other support options include: